Now that mindfulness is everywhere, what’s the next step for the multi-million dollar industry?

 But the interesting next step for mindfulness is a secular one.
 A step which divorces the practice from the rather pious sheen given to it by constant conflation with Buddhism, Eastern philosophy, yoga and veganism (not that there’s anything wrong with any of those things; just that they don’t have to come as a package deal delivered by those whose subjective experience is cited as proof of efficacy).

-Sam Harris, for example, the long-standing New Atheist and objectivist, has always felt certain affinity for spiritualism and mindfulness.
+Sam Harris, for example, the long-standing New Atheist and objectivist, has always felt a certain affinity for spiritualism and mindfulness.
 Through redefining spiritualism in a secular sense, and using mindfulness to refine and explore one’s own brain, Harris has introduced the practice to a swath of those who wouldn’t usually be interested, and are now clamouring for his upcoming mindfulness app.

 View Comments